Zush vs NameQuick: AI File Renamer Comparison

 Office docs and OCR: both cover the common case

 NameQuick advertises OCR for scanned docs and EXIF extraction for photos.
-Zush supports PDF, DOCX, XLSX, PPT, PPTX, TXT, MD, JSON, EML, CSV, DOC.
+Zush supports PDF, DOCX, XLSX, PPT, PPTX, TXT, MD, JSON, EML, CSV, DOC, plus iWork files such as Pages, Numbers, and Keynote.
 Both handle the everyday office formats.

 Audio / video / archives